I learned how to make money flipping cars in my young adult life, and loved it.

 Repairing cars leads to shortcuts and a bunch of unhappy customers.

 Your name gets ruined, and what was once an honest business, is now a mess.

 The best kinds of cars are those that come with a straightforward fix.

 I bought a lot of vehicles that just needed a damn battery.
 This is beneficial for you and the end buyer.

 Now when it comes to more considerable repairs, let those cars go.

 A flipping car business is a great option if you’re willing to put in the work.

 Now, if you’re enjoying what you do, then you’re not working.

 I am no mechanic, and I’m not even a car enthusiast either.

-Yet, I made over $20k flipping cars within the first month of doing it.
+However, I made over $20k flipping cars in the first month of doing it.